Make an air freshener

 Create a non-medical face mask

-The coronavirus pandemic has seen a new (and previously unforeseen) use for coffee filters: They’re one of three common household items you’ll need to create a DIY face mask.
+The coronavirus pandemic has seen new (and previously unforeseen) uses for coffee filters: They’re one of three common household items you’ll need to create a DIY face mask.
 Follow the step-by-step instructions in the video above to see how coffee filters, hair ties and a bandana can be used to assemble a non-medical face mask for your next trip to the grocery store—no sewing required!

 Cover food in the microwave